Taffer/crushtileset/README.md

 * Supports multiple layers.
 Non-tile layers (like object layers) are preserved untouched.
-* Supports layer data encoded in CSV and base64, as well as base64 encoded layers compressed with zlib or gzip.
+* Supports layer data encoded in CSV and base64, as well as base64 encoded layers compressed with zlib, gzip, or zstandard.
 * Can use `pngcrush` (if it's in your `PATH`) to save more space by crushing the tile atlas using *brute force*.